 A one-page project abstract is required (see Attachment C).
-Please provide a one-page abstract that is clear, accurate, concise, and without reference to other parts of the Project Narrative.
-The project abstract must be written on 8 $\frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10-point font for tables and figures) with a minimum of one-inch margins, limited to one page in length, and include the following sections (no template provided):
+Please provide a one-page abstract that is clear, accurate, concise, and without reference to other parts of the "Project Narrative".
+The project abstract (no template provided) must be written on 8 $\frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10 point for tables and figures) with a minimum of one inch margins, limited to one page in length, and include the following sections: